vakila/vakila.github.io/_posts/2016-05-23-outreachy-what-how-why.md

 #### Step 3: Don't get in

 Unfortunately, I didn't get in to the December-March round (although I was stoked to see some of my fellow Recursers get accepted!).
-I was a bit bummed, but not too surprised since my contributions and application had been so hectic and last-minute.
-Even though it wasn't successful, the application process was educational in and of itself: I learned how to use IRC, got 3 of my first 5 GitHub pull requests merged, and became a [contributor to the HTML standard](https://html.spec.whatwg.org/multipage/acknowledgements.html)!
+Honestly, I wasn't too surprised, since my contributions and application had been so hectic and last-minute.
+But even though it wasn't successful, the application process was educational in and of itself: I learned how to use IRC, got 3 of my first 5 GitHub pull requests merged, and became a [contributor to the HTML standard](https://html.spec.whatwg.org/multipage/acknowledgements.html)!
 Not bad for a failure!

 #### Step 4: Decide to go for it again (at last minute, again)